Chocolate Cereal

 Ingredients

-• ¼ cup melted unsalted butter (or coconut oil for a dairy-free option)
+1/4 cup melted unsalted butter (or coconut oil for dairy-free)

-• ½ cup milk (or plant-based milk, such as almond or oat milk)
+1/2 cup milk (or plant-based alternative like almond or oat milk)

 Directions